-The next meeting will be held on Tuesday, July 13 at 4:30 p.m.
+The Partnership meets on the second Tuesday of the month at 4:30 p.m.
+Meeting places vary from month to month.
 To receive notifications of meetings and other updates, please complete the form below:

 What The Partnership